MouhibMoughtanim/TP-MS/README.md

 ## Testing

-Insomnia, a popular API testing tool, was employed to ensure the proper functionality of the services.
+Chrome DevTools, a widely used web development tool, was employed to ensure the proper functionality of the services.

 ## Running the Project